MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-sensitivity-labels.md

 ## Next steps

-To configure and use your sensitivity labels for specific scenarios, use the following articles:
+To configure and use your sensitivity labels for specific scenarios, you might find the following articles helpful:

 - [Restrict access to content by using encryption in sensitivity labels](encryption-sensitivity-labels.md)